Chris Marget recently asked a really interesting question:

 I’ve encountered an environment where the iSCSI networks are built just like FC networks: Multipathing software in use on servers and storage, switches dedicated to “SAN A” and “SAN B” VLANs, and full isolation of paths (redundant paths) between server and storage.
 I understand creating a dedicated iSCSI VLAN, but why would you need two?
 Isn’t the whole thing running on top of TCP?
 Am I missing something?

 Well, it actually makes sense in some mission-critical environments.

-First, there's the layer 8-10 part: Things you do will never fail (after all, you're doing them).
-Things that are far enough from you (and thus you're totally clueless about them) will never fail (after all, how could a unicorn-powered reality-distortion magic black box ever fail) - e.g. Fallacies of Distributed Computing.
-Things that are adjacent to what you do are the scary part - after all, you know enough about them to know they could fail, and you are absolutely sure people running them can never be as good as you are ;) That's why programmers worry about server failures and remain completely oblivious to network failures.
+First, there’s the layer 8-10 part: Things you do will never fail (after all, you’re doing them).
+Things that are far enough from you (and thus you’re totally clueless about them) will never fail (after all, how could a unicorn-powered reality-distortion magic black box ever fail) – see also Fallacies of Distributed Computing.
+Things that are adjacent to what you do are the scary part - after all, you know enough about them to know they could fail, and you are absolutely sure people running them can never be as good as you are ;) That’s why programmers worry about server failures while ignoring the quality of their code, and remain completely oblivious to network failures.

 Now for more realistic arguments.